Tawkie/tawkiefr-website/content/faq/index.en.md

 ## Who can use Tawkie?

-Tawkie is an application available worldwide for adults.
+Tawkie is an available in France to adults.

 ## Where can I create an account?